Chapter 1:

 ---

-It was a drive without rush—just the soft crunch of tires on asphalt and the faint scent of pine from the slopes.
+It was a drive without rush.
+Tires crunched on asphalt and the faint scent of pine filled the slopes.

 Then—

-A blur of crimson and gold streaked past his flank, close enough to catch the paint under the streetlights.
+A blur streaked past his flank, close enough to catch the paint under the streetlights.

 “That’s… the kid.”

-Before the thought could settle, two more cars tore past—black, predatory in how they cut the lane.
+Before the thought could settle, two more cars tore through the lane like a predator locked into the prey.

-The evening news replayed in his mind: downhill assaults, cars forced off the road, drivers robbed—or worse.
+The evening news he saw earlier replayed in his mind: downhill assaults, cars forced off the road, drivers robbed, or worse.

 He flicked the radio on, spinning the dial until a pulsing, furious beat punched through the speakers.